Returns TRUE when an odd number of logical tests are TRUE.

 This returns TRUE when one option is TRUE and the other is FALSE.
 If both are TRUE or both are FALSE, the result is FALSE.

-In cell F1, check whether exactly one of B2 or C2 is TRUE with =XOR(B2,C2).
+In cell E2, check whether only one of the two inputs is true.

 XOR can compare two logical tests and confirm that only one of them passes.